jackdesert/dailydancer/README.md

   * /admin/messages so people know it's intended only for admins
   * Add negative lookahead expression that knows "march 2010" is not an event.
   * Correctly identify date when for Re: and Fw: in conjunction with 'on Friday, Nov 6 at 12:29pm so and so wrote ...'
+  * Make it so you can select text AND so it's easy to minimize things.

 LAUNCH PLAN
 -----------